brunorijsman/quantum-internet-hackathon-2022/docs/run-qiskit-code.md

 # The distributed quantum Fourier transformation (DQFT) implementation in Qiskit

+In this section we describe the implementation of the distributed quantum Fourier transformation in Qiskit.

 ## What is Qiskit?

 [Qiskit](https://qiskit.org/) is an open-source software development kit (SDK) for working with